John Moore (bishop of Ely): Career

 Moore was translated to the See of Ely in 1707.
 When it was proposed that Bentley should be appointed Bishop of Chichester (1709), the support of Moore was enlisted on his behalf.
 As Visitor of Trinity College, Cambridge, he presided at the trial of Bentley and during the sessions at his London townhouse of Ely Palace he caught a cold.
 He died in Ely on 31 July 1714 and was buried in Ely Cathedral.

 Bibliophile

 At the time of his death in 1714, Moore's collection of books and papers contained over 30,000 items, and may have been the largest in England.
 To celebrate his coronation, King George I caused it to be purchased intact, at a cost of 6,000 guineas, and donated it to Cambridge University Library.
 Moore's library alone contained nearly double the previous material in that library.
 While some material has been removed over the years, the gift is still largely intact, and is called "The Royal Library" in honour of its patron.
 Notable books in his library include the Book of Deer and the Treatise of Love.
+A "book of recipes" possessed by Moore, now held in the special collections of Cambridge University Library (reference MS Dd.11.45, f.
+144r), inspired the 1931 short story "The Experiment" by M. R. James.